psrenergy/IARA.jl/docs/src/clearing_procedure.md

 ### Ex-Post Physical

 The Ex-Post Physical step is responsible for calculating the physical generation amount that will be dispatched in real-time.
-The physical units are calculated based on the bids submitted by the agents and the constraints of the system.
-In the Virtual Reservoir, the allocation of inflows for this agent is added to its balance.
+The physical units are determined based on the bids submitted by the agents and the system's constraints.
+In the Virtual Reservoir, the allocation of inflows for the agent is added to its balance.

-The binary variable can be treated as follows:
+The binary variable can be handled in the following ways:

-1. MIP that fixes variables and then runs with them fixed.
+1. **Post-MIP Solution Approach**: The Mixed-Integer Program (MIP) fixes the binary variables, and then the program is run with these variables fixed.

-2. LP that receives variables to be fixed from a previous problem: the binary variables from the ex-ante physical or commercial problem.
+2. **LP with Fixed Binary Variables**: The Linear Program (LP) uses binary variables that are fixed based on the solution from a prior problem, such as the ex-ante physical or commercial problem.

-3. LP that runs relaxed.
+3. **Relaxation of Integrality Constraints**: The LP is run with relaxed integrality constraints, allowing for continuous variables instead of discrete binary variables.

 ### Ex-Post Commercial

+Ex-Post Commercial

 The Ex-Post Commercial step is responsible for calculating the clearing prices of the real-time market.

-To calculate the prices there are three options:
+There are three approaches to calculate these prices:

-1. MIP that fixes variables and then runs with them fixed.
+1. **Post-MIP Solution Approach**: The Mixed-Integer Program (MIP) fixes the variables, and then the program is run with these variables fixed.

-2. LP that receives variables to be fixed from a previous problem: it can receive the binary variables from the ex-ante or ex-post physical problems.
+2. **LP with Fixed Binary Variables**: The Linear Program (LP) receives binary variables that are fixed based on the solution of a prior problem.
+These variables can come from either the ex-ante or ex-post physical problems.

-3. LP that runs relaxed.
+3. **Relaxation of Integrality Constraints**: The LP is run with relaxed integrality constraints, allowing for continuous variables instead of binary ones.

 In all procedures, it's possible to add the FCF from the MinCost module and a wave-guide curve as a tie-break for the Virtual Reservoir bids.